-The Hanging Gardens of Babylon were supposedly built by a Babylonian king around 600 B.C. near the Euphrates River in what is now Iraq.
-Planted more than 75 feet in the air, the gardens were spread over a large square brick terrace with many steps supported by tall stone columns.
-Despite being mentioned in both Greek and Roman literature, scholars now believe the Hanging Gardens of Babylon probably never existed.
+The Hanging Gardens of Babylon were supposedly built by a Babylonian king around 600 BCE.
+The gardens were near the Euphrates River in Iraq.
+Planted more than 75 feet in the air, the gardens covered a large square terrace.
+The Hanging Gardens of Babylon were in many Greek and Roman texts.
+However, experts today say they never existed.

-The Statue of Zeus at Olympia filled the god of thunder's temple at the original site of the ancient Olympics.
-It was approximately 40 feet tall and covered in gold and ivory.
-This famous statue remained in the temple for more than 800 years until the temple was closed.
-Scholars believe it was destroyed in a fire in Constantinople in 462 A.D.
+The Statue of Zeus at Olympia was about 40 feet tall.
+It stood at the first site of the Olympics.
+Covered in gold and ivory, this statue stayed in the Temple of Zeus for over 800 years.
+It was later destroyed by a fire in Constantinople in 462 CE.

-The Mausoleum at Halicarnassus was located in what is now southeastern Turkey.
-Built in 353 B.C., the tomb was approximately 135 feet tall and built entirely of white marble.
-It consisted of a base of steps topped by columns that supported a pyramid-shaped roof.
-Destroyed by an earthquake in the 13th century, the remains of the mausoleum were later used to fortify a castle.
+The Mausoleum at Halicarnassus stood in what is now Turkey.
+Built in 353 BCE, the tomb was 135 feet tall and made of white marble.
+It had a base of steps topped by columns that supported a pyramid-shaped roof.
+The mausoleum was destroyed by an earthquake in the 13th century.
+Its remains were later used to fortify a castle.

 The Colossus of Rhodes was the tallest statue of the ancient world.
-The huge bronze sculpture of the sun god Helios stood over 100 feet tall and was completed in 280 B.C.
-It stood for 60 years before being destroyed by an earthquake.
-Hundreds of years later, Arab invaders allegedly sold the remains of the statue as scrap metal.
+It was a huge bronze sculpture of the sun god Helios.
+The statue stood over 100 feet tall and was completed in 280 BCE.
+It was destroyed by an earthquake 60 years later.
+Invaders later allegedly sold the remains of the statue as scrap metal.

-The Lighthouse of Alexandria was completed around 270 B.C.
-Situated on the island of Pharos near Alexandria, the lighthouse used mirrors to reflect sunlight to guide ships traveling the Nile River in and out of the busy harbor.
-Once standing nearly 400 feet tall, the statue was eventually destroyed by a series of earthquakes from 956 A.D. to 1323 A.D.
+The Lighthouse of Alexandria was completed around 270 BCE.
+It sat on the island of Pharos near Alexandria.
+The lighthouse reflected sunlight with its mirrors to guide ships.
+It once stood nearly 400 feet tall.
+Between 956 and 1323 CE, the lighthouse was destroyed by a series of earthquakes.
 Archeologists have found some of its remains at the bottom of the Nile.